-Captions, for those who don’t know, refers to the broadcast of text subtitles as part of a video broadcast to assist the deaf and hard of hearing in viewing a given program.
-Captions are also often relied upon by people who are learning a new language, and by those who simply like to watch video with volume muted.
+Captions, for those who don’t know, refers to the broadcast of text subtitles as part of video broadcast to assist the deaf and hard of hearing in viewing a given program.
+Captions are also often relied upon by people who are learning a new language, and by those who simply like to watch a video with the volume muted.

 Including captions in broadcasts may be a legal requirement for some broadcasts.
 Beyond the law, around 5 percent of the global population is deaf or hard of hearing.
 Accessing these users requires closed captioning, which makes it a smart business decision.

 Some online video platforms support closed captions.
-Others offer only limited support, or don’t support captions at all.
+Others offer only limited support or don’t support captions at all.

 How to use live captions

-Let’s use the DaCast online video platform as an example.
-DaCast’s latest default video player supports captioning via either CEA-608 or CEA-708.
+Let’s use the Dacast online video platform as an example.
+Dacast’s latest default video player supports captioning via either CEA-608 or CEA-708.
 Please note that broadcasters will need to set up their own infrastructure for inserting the closed captions into a video stream.

 Cloud captioning services are available to facilitate the live captioning process.

-Once set up, the DaCast video player will then provide viewers with a “cc” button to turn on or off closed captioning.
+Once set up, the Dacast video player will then provide viewers with a “cc” button to turn on or off closed captioning.

 Key feature #2: Ad insertion

-The second key feature we’d like to highlight here for an OTT streaming solution is insertion of advertisements into your live streams.
+The second key feature we’d like to highlight here for an OTT streaming solution is the insertion of advertisements into your live streams.
 As online video grows in popularity, advertising is becoming a dominant monetization model.

 By the third quarter of 2015, year-over-year ad views had increased 113 % for live video.
 Digital video made up more than $9 billion in advertising revenue in 2016.
 However, there is still much more growing to be had.
 In 2016, analysts estimated that mobile video ad revenue alone represented a $16 billion revenue opportunity in the US alone.

-For OTT platforms, ads are compelling way to monetize some or all of your content, and to be part of the meteoric growth in advertising revenue.
+For OTT platforms, ads are a compelling way to monetize some or all of your content, and to be part of the meteoric growth in advertising revenue.

 How to insert ads into a video stream